vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 ### 2.9.
 Extra styles and scripts

-Add stylesheets and javascript files to the `docs` directory as below structure:
+Add stylesheets and JavaScript files to the `docs` directory as below structure:

 ```md hl_lines="4 5"
 .